The Difference Between Consumer and Trade Magazines

 Because they are so targeted in content, trades are generally only available by subscription.
 However, some trades cater to such a large industry, like financial services, they are available at the same outlets as consumer magazines including B&N outlets.

-People think of trade magazines as a place to go to "talk shop" and discover new products and trends in a chosen profession and are written in the language of industry experts.
+People think of trade magazines as a place to go to "talk shop" and discover new products and trends in a chosen profession, written in the language of industry experts.
 Articles are written by staff editors but "trades" also hire freelance writers because it's more cost-effective.
 Trades, unlike consumer magazines, have budget constraints because they aren't pulling in hefty advertising dollars.